Diller Scofidio + Renfro leads an international team of designers, working in the shadow of the Kremlin

 But the missteps seemed minor compared to the accomplishments.
 An international group of designers had come together and achieved the seemingly impossible.
 Is the park Putin's pet project, and will that perception tarnish its image abroad?
 Will Russians, their incomes battered by a recession and sanctions, come to resent the price tag?
 Time will tell.
 In the meantime, Renfro was busy signing autographs.

 Later that afternoon, he stood in front of a giant LED screen that cloaks the south facade of the new concert hall.
 As he presented the design of the park to a crowd of journalists and interested members of the public, he reached into his pocket and pulled out a few sentences he wanted to be sure not to forget.
 And he read: "The principles have guided our work in cities across the globe are the same ones that guided our design for Zaryadye Park.
 Our team, made up of a diverse set of design leaders, reflects the makeup of the contemporary city.
 We are male, female, straight, gay, American, European, Russian, Asian, Christian, Jewish, Muslim, and Buddhist individuals.
 We design public places for for everyone, including ourselves.
 Zaryadye is no exception."

 And then the presentation ended, and the crowd moved out onto the concrete bridge, which many were already saying had become the new symbol of Moscow.
-Fireworks began exploding over the river.
+Fireworks exploded over the river.